 And yes, there are some side effects that I experienced, such as mild headaches, rapid heartbeat, and "over" focusing.
 Most of these side-effects were a direct result of me misusing certain binaural beats.

 Read More From Remedygrove

 Don’t worry.
 If you have a problem with worry, perhaps you might want to try a mild dose of this frequency.
 Here’s one I like to use when I want my brain to calm down and funnel my thoughts in a stream-like flow.
 It helps me to see my thoughts many times in a rational way.
 When I achieve this, anxiety melts.

 There are five basic ranges that are directly associated with certain brain responses and trigger specific benefits.
 This is an overview list that I worked on and tested.
 Some worked better for me than others, but I have found that repeated exposure increased a more effective experience as my brain began to recognize patterns and accepted the path I was taking it.
 These ranges can also be fine-tuned for even more exact results.

 This range provides deep sleep, pain relief, anti-aging (cortisol reduction), physical healing, and allows you to experience and open a gateway into unconscious thinking.
 I find that this range works best for me at night after a day of emotionally stressful days or when I am sore and restless after extreme exertion.

-The downside, I found, came from when I would "overdo" it a bit, and would find myself going into too deep of a sleep leading to groggy feeling in the morning.
+The downside, I found, came from when I would "overdo" it a bit and would find myself going into too deep of a sleep leading to a groggy feeling in the morning.
 This is where I learned to limit both duration and loudness.
 I think many people start out trying to get it all at once.
 The real relief is in small doses.
-Your brain will learn pretty quickly and after just a short while, I've found, that I could decrease my dosage significantly.
+Your brain will learn pretty quickly, and after just a short while, I've found that I could decrease my dosage significantly.